marivrnina/girly-ml-101-/README.md

 # Girly ML 101 💖🤖

-Machine learning models for real life situations.
+Machine learning models for real life situations from my Instagram.

 Projects in this repository:
+- 5 ML libraries
 - Sephora spending prediction
 - Mood prediction
 - Your Matcha spendings for the next week